benbrastmckie/.config/README.md

 nvim ~/.config/nvim/plug-config/vimtex.vim
 ```

-Once the file has opened in NeoVim, change all occurances of 'zathura' to 'skim' by entering the following in NeoVim in normal-mode:
+Once the file has opened in NeoVim, change all occurrences of 'zathura' to 'skim' by entering the following in NeoVim in normal-mode:

 ```
 :%s/'zathura'/'skim'/g
+:%s/'evince'/'skim'/g
 ```

 Save and quit the file by entering `:wq` in NeoVim in normal-mode.